itenpn/WillowWeb/README.md

 - Redesign the website.
 The font is the system default.
 There is no color!
 CSS anyone?
 - Having all this information on a single page is too much.
 Can we make different pages?
 Create a navigation bar to link each of the pages.
 Can it fit the theme of the redesign?
 - At the bottom, users might want to see a wide variety of willow trees?
 Can you change a picture at the bottom to be a random tree every 30 seconds?

+## Tips
+If you feel a little stuck, I'll give some useful pointers.
+For the redesign team, don't be afraid to look up stuff on
+w3schools.
+They have tons of information available to help you figure out everything related to CSS.
+For the pages team, just like how the `<a>` tag can take you to another website, you can also change the html file using `<a>`.
+The navbar is also pretty simple.
+Just think of how a table might be able to help you.
+For the picture team, you'll want to look into intervals in JavaScript.
+Also, put the pictures in `public`.
+You can access files in public using imports.
+For example, `import ../public/willowtree.jpg as WillowTreePic` will create a variable called WillowTreePic that is that picture. the `../` just indicates that we want to look at the parent directory.